Your Guide to Moving to Washington, D.C.

 North Potomac, MD

 North Potomac has a population of just over 24,000.
-The Maryland suburb has its fair share of options for shopping, restaurants, nightlife, coffee shops, and parks.
-It’s located about 43 minutes north of D.C., and most people in this suburb drive since the only way to get around without a car is by using the subway.
+The Maryland suburb has its fair share of options for shopping, restaurants, nightlife, coffee shops, and parks, and it’s located about 43 minutes north of D.C.

 Arlington has a population of about 237,500 and offers a lot to do and see, including great restaurants, parks, and playgrounds.
-It’s located west of the city center and has convenient transport links for commuting.
-Many people moving into Arlington can get away without owning a car and using public transportation.
+It’s located about five miles west of the city center and has convenient transport links for commuting.

 Living in Washington, D.C.: The fun part